GarkGarcia/ikon/README.md

 # Build Requirements

-**IconBaker** relies on [`harfbuzz_rs`](https://crates.io/crates/harfbuzz_rs), wich means [CMake](https://cmake.org/) is required to installed on the system for it build.
+**IconBaker** relies on [`harfbuzz_rs`](https://crates.io/crates/harfbuzz_rs), wich means [CMake](https://cmake.org/) is required to be installed for it build.

 # License